Dick Tracy is a long-running comic strip featuring a popular and familiar character in American pop culture.

 First Appearance: Detroit Mirror Newspaper strip (Chicago Tribune Syndicate, 4th October 1931)

-What's your Dick Tracy worth?
+What's your Dick Tracy worth in 2021?
 Here are some recently sold items.